automation-tasks-rs/cargo_auto_lib/README.md

 ## TODO

 - remove the existing support for workspaces.
-Workspaces are a mess.
+Workspaces are a mess
-- change it so that every member must have its own automation.
+- change it so that every member must have its own automation
-- the workspace automation then calls the member's automation.
+- the workspace automation then calls the member's automation
 - It is better to have a non-workspace group of projects that are
-- developed together thatnks to single workflow automation.
+- developed together using single workflow automation

 ## Open-source and free as a beer